-Uku Lember is a lecturer of history.
+Uku Lember is an Associate Professor of Contemporary History.
 He graduated with a degree in finance from Tartu University and then studied history at Master and PhD level at Central European University in Budapest.
 He has received scholarships for studying at Cornell University (USA), University College London (UK) and Uppsala University (Sweden).

 Uku Lember’s major research areas are the history of the Soviet Union, memory politics, nationalism and Queer-history.
 His doctoral dissertation centred around the Soviet-era marriages between Russians and Estonians from the perspective of biographical interviews.
 Recently, he has engaged in family histories and changing memories in Ukraine during the current military conflict.
 In the near future, he will collect interviews and work on Soviet era queer histories.
 In 2015, Uku Lember was nominated a laureate of the young scientists’ competition of the Estonian Academy of Sciences.